-Turnover is measured at the fair value of the consideration received or receivable for goods supplied and services rendered, net of discounts but Gross of Value Added Tax.
-The Authority use the VAT Flat Rate Scheme.
-Disclosing turnover gross of VAT presents a clear and consistent position.
+Turnover is measured at the fair value of the consideration received or receivable for goods supplied and services rendered, net of discounts and Value Added Tax.

 Revenue from the sale of goods is recognised when the significant risks and rewards of ownership have transferred to the buyer (usually on despatch of the goods); the amount of revenue can be measured reliably; it is probable that the associated economic benefits will flow to the entity; and the costs incurred or to be incurred in respect of the transactions can be measured reliably.